Loading ...

 Please note that the first bundle does not run in the summer term and if the second and third bundles are offered, they will run in May/June.
 We do not have Faculty Development Program bundles running in July/August.

-Curriculum Integration in Summer 2024
+Curriculum Integration in Fall 2024

-Discuss the progress on the full CIAP.
+Discuss the progress on the Needs Analysis and Roadmap.

 The Professional Development Plan for Non Full-time Faculty Members